Call our licensed agents toll free 844.855.0163

 Discounts for new homeowners

-Buying a brand-new home is a huge milestone for many and an added bonus is getting one of the highest discounts when you buy homeowners insurance.
-If you are buying a new house, read our guide to insurance for new homeowners.
-The average new home discount is 40%, but it can be higher or lower, depending on your insurance company, homeowner profile, state and other factors.
-Below you’ll see how carriers who offer a higher than average new-home discount compare on savings:
+If you buy a new construction home, you'll get one of the biggest discounts when you buy homeowners insurance.
+If you are buying a new house, learn more about insurance for new homeowners.
+The average new home discount is 40%, depending on your insurance company, homeowner profile, state and other factors.
+Below, you’ll see how carriers who offer a higher-than-average new-home discount compare on savings.

 New homeowners discounts